Bethersden Primary School

 PE

-Our P.E day is Wednesday; please make sure your child comes into school wearing their full P.E. kit on this day
+Our P.E day is on Friday so please make sure your child comes into school wearing their full P.E. kit on this day.
+Forest School will take place on Wednesday and we would ask the children to bring in a spare pair of old trousers and a waterproof jacket.

 French: 'Chez Moi'